KennyPeanuts/watershed_metabolism/metadata/chalgrove_lake_general_metadata.md

 ## File Modified

+  * 2019-10-31 by KF - added the descriptions of the total algae variables

 ## Description

 These data are from a YSI EXO2 multiparameter sonde deployed at approximatly 0.7 m in Chalgrove Lake (37.242983 N, -78.464116 W) in approximately 4 m of water.